The DEI and Mental Health Connection (and Why It Matters)

 1. Focus on Your Culture

-A culture that accepts mental health also creates opportunities to address it.
-Managers understand when an employee just can't work that day, and human resources works to provide solutions for employees who might have transportation or childcare problems.
+A culture that accepts the mental health needs of its people also creates opportunities to address it.
+Managers understand when an employee may be struggling, and human resources works to provide solutions for employees who might have transportation or childcare problems.

 2. Educate Your Employees